yaojian95/Papers_Reading/papers.md

 [TOC] Reinoization bump and recombination bump
 #### 1-27 [Gravitational waves detection sensitivity](https://iopscience.iop.org/article/10.1088/0264-9381/32/1/015014/pdf)
 https://cplberry.com/2015/01/10/1408-0740/
+power spectrum density of noise
 ![Sensitivity](https://cfn-live-content-bucket-iop-org.s3.amazonaws.com/journals/0264-9381/32/1/015014/1/cqg503659f3_online.jpg?AWSAccessKeyId=AKIAYDKQL6LTV7YY2HIK&Expires=1612376815&Signature=J/KQAZVBY9hFIz1mXYn6YfeNILo=)
+When talking about gravitational-wave detectors, you normally use a sensitivity curve.
+This shows how sensitive it is at a given frequency: you plot a graph with the sensitivity curve on, and then plot the spectrum of the source you’re interested in on the same graph.
+If your source is above the sensitivity curve, you can detect it (yay), but if it lies below it, then you can’t pick it out from the noise (boo).

 ####
 We find that the power spectra are best reconstructed at wavenumbers in the vicinity of k ≈ $6 × 10^{−4}$and $5 × 10^{−3} Mpc^{−1}$ , which correspond to the “reionization bump” at $\ell < 6$ and “recombination bump” at $\ell$ ≈ 80 of the CMB B-mode power spectrum, respectively